python-openxml/python-docx/docs/dev/analysis/features/text/hyperlink.rst

 Hyperlink
 =========

-Word allows hyperlinks to be placed in a document wherever paragraphs can appear.
+Word allows a hyperlink to be placed in a document wherever a paragraph can appear.
+The actual hyperlink element is a peer of |Run|.

-The target (URL) of a hyperlink may be external, such as a web site, or internal, to another location in the document.
+The link may be to an external resource such as a web site, or internal, to another location in the document.
+The link may also be a `mailto:` URI or a reference to a file on an accessible local or network filesystem.

 The visible text of a hyperlink is held in one or more runs.
 Technically a hyperlink can have zero runs, but this occurs only in contrived cases (otherwise there would be nothing to click on).
 As usual, each run can have its own distinct text formatting (font), so for example one word in the hyperlink can be bold, etc. By default, Word applies the built-in `Hyperlink` character style to a newly inserted hyperlink.
+Like other text, the hyperlink text may often be broken into multiple runs as a result of edits in different "revision-save" editing sessions (between "Save" commands).

 Note that rendered page-breaks can occur in the middle of a hyperlink.

 A |Hyperlink| is a child of |Paragraph|, a peer of |Run|.

+TODO: What about URL-encoding/decoding (like %20) behaviors, if any?

 Candidate protocol
 ------------------

 An external hyperlink has an address and an optional anchor.
 An internal hyperlink has only an anchor.
-An anchor is also known as a *URI fragment* and follows a hash mark ("#").
+An anchor is more precisely known as a *URI fragment* in a web URL and follows a hash mark ("#").
+The fragment-separator hash character is not stored in the XML.

-Note that the anchor and URL are stored in two distinct attributes, so you need to concatenate `.address` and `.anchor` if you want the whole thing.
+Note that the anchor and address are stored in two distinct attributes, so you need to concatenate `.address` and `.anchor` like `f"{address}#{anchor}"` if you want the whole thing.

+Also note that Word does not rigorously separate a fragment in a web URI so it may appear as part of the address or separately in the anchor attribute, depending on how the hyperlink was authored.
+Hyperlinks inserted using the dialog-box seem to separate it and addresses typed into the document directly don't, based on my limited experience.

 .. highlight:: python